diku-dk/RefractiveSfM/README.md

 # RefractiveSfM

-This repository contains code for refractive structure-from-motion.
+This repository contains code for refractive structure-from-motion representing implementations of the methods presented in the following scientific publications:
-## Introduction

-Example code for verify  the algorithms described in:
+> Xiao Hu, Francois Lauze, Kim Steenstrup Pedersen.
+Refractive Pose Refinement：Generalising the geometric relation between camera and refractive interface.
+> International Journal of Computer Vision (IJCV), 2022.

+and

-> Absolute and Relative Pose Estimation in Refractive Multi View
+> Xiao Hu, Francois Lauze, Kim Steenstrup Pedersen, Jean Mélou.
+Absolute and Relative Pose Estimation in Refractive Multi View.
-> In Submission to ICCV 2021
+> 1st Workshop on Traditional Computer Vision in the Age of Deep Learning (TradiCV), Proceedings of the 2021 IEEE/CVF International Conference on Computer Vision Workshop (ICCVW).
+IEEE, p.
+2569-2578, 2021.

+If you use this code in a scientific context, we appreciate if you cite either of the two publications above (which ever is appropriate for your purpose).

+## Requirements
+The code has been implemented using Matlab and should work with version R2016b and above.

+### Dependencies:

+Some certain functions have dependencies on [mexopencv](https://github.com/kyamagu/mexopencv) library.

+Please following the instructions mentioned in the  [mexopencv](https://github.com/kyamagu/mexopencv) repository for compilation and installation.

+UPnP and GPnP rely on installation of the OpenGV library.

 ## Side contribution
 1. We extend Agrawal's open-source implementation to handle single refraction and double refraction with three different media.